skip to content

 Cool.

-So this is doing the heavy lifting — this is what's processing the video.
-For things like the playlist, there's also going to be a file for processPlaylist.
+Yeah.
+So, this is doing the heavy lifting.
+This is what is processing the video.
+And for things like the playlist, there's also gonna be a file for processPlaylist.
 It basically just runs this a whole bunch of times on a bunch of videos in a playlist.
-This is really the core logic right here.
-Zoom out just a bit so we can see a little more.
+So, this is kind of like— this is really the core logic right here.
+Okay.
+Cool, cool, cool.
+You could actually, zoom out just one, one bit so I can kind of see a little.

-That's the perfect size for me.
-So you've got the process video function, all the different things you can pass in — the URL, the model, whether you want to use an LLM or not.
-The mdContent is where it's creating the markdown.
-That's using yt-dlp.
-If I eventually want to publish this as an npm package, I'm not sure how well yt-dlp is going to play with that because it's technically a Python tool — that's why you have to install it.
-But anyway, that gets you the link for the episode, the name of the channel, the URL of the channel, the title of the video, the day the video was published, and then the thumbnail.
+That's this.
+Yeah, that's, that's, that's the perfect size for me.
+So yeah, you get the process video and these like all the different things you can pass in.
+It takes the URL, the model, and then whether you want to use, an LLM or not.
+The MD content is where it's creating the markdown.
+So what that is doing is that's using yt-dlp.
+And this is something that I may— if I'm eventually going to want to publish this as an npm package, I'm not sure how well yt-dlp is going to play with that because it's technically a Python tool.
+That's why you have to, you have to brew install it.
+But anyway, that gets you the link for the episode, the name of the channel, the URL to the channel, the title of the video, the day the video was published, and then the thumbnail.

 00:43:24 - Nick Taylor

 Okay.
-Yeah, this is cool.
-Speaking of error handling, I hung out with Mike Arnaldi on Monday — he's the creator of the Effect TypeScript library, aka the missing standard library for TypeScript JavaScript as they call it.
+Yeah, no, this is cool, man.
+I, I'm just thinking like you're talking about error handling and stuff.
+I, I hung out with, Mike Arnaldi on Monday, who's the creator of the Effect, TypeScript, library, AKA the, the missing standard library for TypeScript JavaScript, as they call it.

 00:43:45 - Anthony Campolo

-Talking about Effect, man.
-Yeah, I was thinking about asking Dev to come onto my stream and explain it to me.
-I'm not a TypeScript person, so I have no clue.
+Oh, I was talking about Effect, man.
+Yeah, I need to, I was thinking about asking Dev to come onto my stream and explain it to me.
+I'm not a TypeScript person, so I have no freaking clue.

 00:43:56 - Nick Taylor